tirr-c/jxl-oxide/crates/jxl-oxide/README.md

 ```

 `JxlImage` parses the image header and embedded ICC profile (if there's any).
 Use
 `JxlImage::renderer` to start rendering the image.
+You might need to use `JxlRenderer::rendered_icc`
+to do color management correctly.

 ```rust
 use jxl_oxide::{JxlImage, RenderResult};